zachgk/zachgk.github.io/_posts/2022-11-19-doing-things-well.md

 You can also think about it as maximizing choices.
 The more and more powerful interface functions that you use, the more choices you have available to you later.
 It may even produce choices that you wouldn't have thought of otherwise.

-The final way I will suggest it to think about it like postponing a choice.
+Or, you can think about it like postponing a choice.
 Let's say you are reading through some code and come across a usage of an `ArrayList`.
 Now, did the programmer choose an `ArrayList` after lots of careful thought and experimentation.
-Or, did they assume it seemed reasonable enough and they had to choose something.
+Or, did they assume it seemed reasonable enough and they had to choose something so that was their mostly careless thought.

 The problem is that languages without interface functions force you to always make choices.
 With interface functions, you can leave these thoughtless choices for later or someone else.
 It also means that you know where deliberation occurred and where it didn't.
 And, it highlights where deliberation should include comments explaining it.

+The final way I will suggest is to think about it like imprecise language.
+If you have a statement like "Go to the store and buy some milk" in English, it would be perfectly understandable.
+But, in code you have to specify all details such as what store and what kind of milk.
+The burden of all of these details is a large part of why writing code is so laborious.

+But, it's not like we can just make these details disappear.
+They are part of the essential complexity.
+Instead, choice provides a way to decompose the problem.
+If using the interface is like these hand-wavy imprecise statements, the options and choice are the strategy for filling in the missing details.
+First off, this makes it easier to understand how details are filled in and why.
+But perhaps more importantly, the ability to write imprecise code can make progress in bridging the gap to make code as easy to write as natural language.

 So far, you have declared an interface function and used it in the code.
 The next missing functionality is to provide implementations of the interface function.
 These work like most implementations of an interface, interface function, or type class.
 The only minor thing to keep in mind is that there needs to be a name attached to each implementation so you can refer to them later when making the choice.